vikaShenoy/praksa-web/README.md

 #### CI

 CI is managed using GitHub actions.
 Linting and tests are run on every push.
-The pipeline can be seen in .github/test.yml.
+Database migration is run when PRs are merged into main.
+CI config can be viewed in `.github/workflows`.

 #### CD